 Large office buildings spend a lot of money to have their trash hauled off.
 However, because the material has reuse value, they pay less money to recycle their waste than to send it to a landfill.
 If we could figure out a way to improve recycling rates, everyone would win.
 It would make life easier for everyday users, RCP’s customers would save money, RCP would sell more recycling bins, and this would create a positive impact on the environment.
 In other words, it’s a win at the Triple Bottom Line (business, customer, environment).

 What could we do to get people to throw more stuff in the recycling bin and less in the trash can?
 And can you make sure what gets in there is stuff they can actually recycle?

 First, let’s talk about scale.
 IN2 is based in Dallas, Texas, so we’ll start there.
 In Dallas, there are over 30 office buildings over ten stories tall, totaling over 1,200 stories.
 It is common for each tenant to have their own recycling program, which means there are over a thousand different systems in the tall buildings in Dallas alone.

 New York City has an estimated 6,100 buildings, 115,000 floors, and up to 3 million office workers.
-Keep going across the nation and world...
-And obviously this is a massive issue.
+If you keep going across the nation and world, it becomes clear that this is a massive issue.

 Worse, the vast majority of waste gets sent to the landfill.
 A low percentage of trash is diverted for recycling.
 And much of that is contaminated by other trash, which makes it that much harder for the recycler to operate efficiently.
 In fact, if a shipment contains more than 10% contamination, the whole thing is typically sent to the landfill.